Some posts contain compensated links. Please read this disclaimer for more info.

 This year, all the funds raised were donated to the Children’s Surgery Clinic at the Rijeka Clinical Hospital Centre.
 The funds will be used to buy necessary medical equipment.

-During the ball, there was some great entertainment and music, my feet the next day were burning!
+There were some great entertainment and music during the ball, my feet the next day were burning!

 Tickets for the 2020 Rijeka Carnival Ball can be purchased at the Tourist Information Centre if you’re interested in attending this event.